wdawson/okta.github.io/_source/_posts/2018-04-02-client-creds-with-spring-boot.md

 You can try to access `http://localhost:8080/mod` if you want, it will respond with a, `HTTP 401 UNAUTHORIZED`.
 ### Create the OAuth 2.0 Client

-Next, you’re going to create a simple command line client (you could easily duplicate this logic in any type of application).
+Next, you're going to create a simple command line client (you could easily duplicate this logic in any type of application).

 Open up a new terminal window and create a second application with the Spring Initializer: